coders-info/modular-code/README.md

 The **network of code** need the service-based component management tools which will provide the ability to view, install and register components according to a model-based approach.
 Moreover, in practice, reuse is not a binary concept: there is a need to control and administer levels of reuse.
-Such component management tools are important in hypermodularization.

 Creating a service-based component management tool that integrates with versioned code repositories, such as those managed by Git, and aids in measuring code reusability across various levels, such as class, file, protocol, hardware virtualization, and network topology, would require some sophisticated features.
 Here is an outline of a solution approach that might help in building such a tool: